zwang271/WEST/Documentation/WESTREADME.md

-# WEST mLTL Truth Table Generator
+# WEST MLTL Truth Table Generator

 This README describes how to use the WEST program directly from the terminal.
 For instructions on using the WEST GUI, see the file GUIREADME.md.
-The WEST mLTL Truth Table Generator is a program that parses well-formed mLTL formulas and outputs the regular expression for the computations that satisfy the formula.
+The WEST MLTL Truth Table Generator is a program that parses well-formed MLTL formulas and outputs the regular expression for the computations that satisfy the formula.
-Our recursive algorithm is based on the regular expressions of mLTL operators and runs with approximately doubly exponential space and time complexity in the worst case.
+Our recursive algorithm is based on the regular expressions of MLTL operators and runs with approximately doubly exponential space and time complexity in the worst case.

 ## Usage